avanzosc/odoo-addons/product_attribute_duplicate_name/README.rst

 This module allows product attributes to have the same name.
 It overrides the name uniqueness constraint added by ``product_variant_default_code``, so product attributes can be duplicated using the standard Odoo action.
+The duplicated attribute name receives the ``(copy)`` suffix.

 Bug Tracker
 ===========